 Connect with us on your favourite social media platform for the latest financial news, views, resources and information.

-Southern Cross Travel Insurance (SCTI) has reported a notable gap between Australians' attitudes towards domestic travel insurance and the claims being paid.
-In the first eight and a half months of 2025, SCTI settled over $240,000 in claims for local and interstate trips.
-Despite this, only about 41% of Australians consider travel insurance a high priority for domestic trips, compared to 76% for international travel. - read more
+Southern Cross Travel Insurance (SCTI) has reported a significant increase in domestic travel insurance claims, shedding light on the existing coverage gaps among Australian travellers.
+In the first eight and a half months of 2025, SCTI settled over $240,000 in claims related to local and interstate trips. - read more